-In this fast-paced world, we all are aware that risks are inevitable and every business has risk.
+In this fast-paced world, we all are aware that risks are inevitable and every business has a risk.

 If a business is in the early stage, then it poses more risk for the business owners to manage their cash flows.
 According to a study, 90% of small businesses fail due to mismanagement of their incomes and expenses.
 Unforeseen expenses in a small business can pose a major threat to the micro-businesses.

 If you ask us, what could be the solution?
-Well, theoretically, micro-business owners can build up a “cash cushion” which helps them to cover unexpected expenses and can be a saviour in the months when a company makes low sales.
+Well, theoretically, micro-business owners can build up a “cash cushion” which helps them to cover unexpected expenses and can be a savior in the months when a company makes low sales.

 This sounds like a plan and definitely can ensure protection in the hard times of the business but the loophole of this strategy could be that most of the small startups don’t have the bandwidth to cover lawsuits or property damage.
 They can barely meet ends in the initial phase.